arunp6708/Getting-and-Cleaning-Data-Course-Project/Codebook.md

-This codebook describes the variables, the data, and any transformations or work that you performed to clean up the data.
+This codebook describes the data, the variables, and any transformations or work that I performed to clean up the data.

 Description of Study: Human Activity Recognition Using Smartphones Dataset
 ==========================================================================